avivrosenberg/mlh-sample/README.md

 ## Evaluation

-1. We will evaluate your submission by running the inference code as shown above, but on our hidden test set and using your final submitted pre-trained model.
+1. We will evaluate your submission by running inference using the CLI as shown in the example above.
+2. Evaluation will be performed on our hidden test set and using your final submitted pre-trained model.
-2. We will then use the output file `out/results.csv` to compute the ROC-AUC score.
+3. We will then use the output file `out/results.csv` to compute the ROC-AUC score.
-3. The submissions will be ranked by this score.
+4. The submissions will be ranked by this score.